Nishantranaa/Learning_Journal/Week_2_Learning_Journal.md

 challenge to create menus and prefer more intuitive WordPress.
 Another challenge was figuring out how to link a menu button to a page.

-The concept which I have come up for my start-up would be a software which can processing physical documents using technology such as NLP and OCR and help organisations process applications at a quicker pace.
+The concept which I have come up for my start-up would be a software which can process physical documents using technology such as NLP and OCR and help organisations process applications at a quicker pace.